bugtamer/areca-backup/docs/user/tutorial5.md

 ![](./images/import_full.jpg)

 Areca will list all configurations that have been found.
 In our case, there is only one configuration copy in this subdirectory.
-Select it and click on the "Import" button.
+Select it and click on the "`Import`" button.

 Your target configuration copy is imported into your workspace, and can now be used to recover your files, using Areca's standard recovery features (see tutorial section 3 : [Recovering files from your archives](tutorial3.md))